lexicalunit/event-watch/README.md

 #### Writing a Schedule

 Schedules are strings parsed using [later.js's text parser](http://bunkat.github.io/later/parsers.html#text).
-Please see their extensive documentation for future details and examples.
+Please see their extensive documentation for further details and examples.

 | Example Schedule | Description |
 | ---------------- | ----------- |